QVSource/QVSource-Facebook-Starter-App-For-QlikView/README.md

 ===================================================
 IMPORTANT - You will need QVSource 1.4.7.1 or later to run this application.
 Please contact us for advanced access to this, otherwise it should be released in early August 2013.

-A starter application pack showing how to get started using the [QVSource Facebook Pages and Groups Connector](http://wiki.qvsource.com/Facebook-Pages-Connector-for-QlikView.ashx) for QlikView.
+This is a starter QlikView application showing how to get started using the [QVSource Facebook Pages and Groups Connector](http://wiki.qvsource.com/Facebook-Pages-Connector-for-QlikView.ashx) for QlikView.

 Full documentation for this template application can be found [here](http://wiki.qvsource.com/QlikView-Connector-for-Facebook-Pages-Demo-Application.ashx).